sergeych/hybrid8/README.md

 - Integrated CoffeeScript support

-- H8 is thread safe (using Lockers) and releases gvl when executing js code (and reqcquires it as need), thus other ruby threads can work in parallel with javascript executing threads.
-Still, h8 does not releases Locker when calling ruby code from javascript - for performance considerations.
+- H8 is thread safe.
+It releases gvl lock while executing ruby code and unlocks v8 isolate when calling ruby code thus allow maximum possibile parallel execution of ruby and javascript code in separate threads.

+Due to v8 and ruby MRI limitations, only one ruby thread can access any given H8::Context (e.g. execute javascript code in it), and, as usual, all ruby threads are locked by a single mitex (gvl).
+Still, having multiple H8::Context in different ruby threads let you run java/coffee scripts in parallel - what you can not have with pure MRI ruby!

 ## Main difference from therubyracer/features not ready